aeris-lab/mic-dp/paper.md

 )
 ```

 For the MIC calculation, we use the MINE algorithm [@Reshef2011], which provides a measure of the strength of the relationship between variables, capturing both linear and non-linear associations.
-The entire methodology for noise scaling and differential privacy application is illustrated in Figure 1.
+The entire methodology for noise scaling and differential privacy application is illustrated in next section.

 # Experiments